Current and proposed railways of Southeast Asia – every line mapped

 With so much going on in Laos perhaps Vietnam will have its hand forced to start some projects of note.
-Apart from the Savannakhet – Lao Bao line, Vietnam has signed a Memorandum of Understanding for the Vientiane-Thakhaek-Muya railway, which will connect the Lao capital with the Vung Ang seaport in Vietnam’s central Ha Tinh province.
+Apart from the Savannakhet – Lao Bao line, Vietnam has signed a Memorandum of Understanding for the Vientiane-Vung Ang railway, which will connect the Lao capital with the Vung Ang seaport in Vietnam’s central Ha Tinh province.
 The feasibility study is due to be completed by the end of this year.
 If that went ahead that would make two railways that connect Vietnam and Laos.

 If the thought of creating a new high-speed railway is too overwhelming, perhaps starting with some small wins would be the answer.
 A plan to link Da Nang and Hoi An has been proposed again, which would make sense to do.
-The land between between the two cities is filling in with with new developments and it will only be a matter of time before traffic chokes this part of the coast.
+The land between the two cities is filling in with new developments and it will only be a matter of time before traffic chokes this part of the coast.